graphql-aspnet/graphql-aspnet.github.io/docs/controllers/authorization.md

 ---

-In the diagram above we can see that user authorization in GraphQL ASP.NET makes use of the result from [ASP.NET's security pipeline](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/introduction?view=aspnetcore-3.0) but makes no attempt to interact with it.
+In the diagram above we can see that user authorization in GraphQL ASP.NET makes use of the result from [ASP.NET's security pipeline](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/introduction) but makes no attempt to interact with it.
 Whether you use Kerberos tokens, OAUTH2, username/password, API tokens or if you support 2-factor authentication or one-time-use passwords, GraphQL doesn't care.
-The entirety of your authentication and authorization pipeline is executed completely before GraphQL gets involved.
+The entirety of your authentication and authorization pipeline is executed by GraphQL, no special arrangements or configuration is needed.

 > GraphQL ASP.NET draws from your configured authentication/authorization solution.